I am an artist living in Plymouth, England.

 I became a teacher but art was not one of the subjects I taught, though there is hardly any period in my life when I did not dabble in painting as a hobby.
 At the age of 20 I went to evening classes at Birmingham College of Art.
 The tutor was brilliant and taught basic drawing skills which have been invaluable to me ever since.
 He told me I could be a professional artist by the age of 30, but I was just about to get married and start a family so I never did take steps towards art as a career.

 In 1999, after my husband and I had retired, we moved to the west coast of Wales.
 There, inspired by the beautiful scenery, I started to paint landscapes.
 I was often asked to paint commissions for holidaymakers, who wanted to take their holiday memories home with them!
-At the time I painted mainly in pastels, but since I moved to Plymouth in mid 2014, I have experimented in other media, and currently use mainly acrylics, sometimes with collage and mixed media.
+At the time I painted mainly in pastels, but since I moved to Plymouth in mid 2014, I have experimented in other media, and currently use mainly oils or acrylics, occasionally with collage and mixed media.

 Colour has a strong emotional resonance for me, and such things as a sunset sky and the sparkle of sunlight on the sea always cause my spirits to rise.
 In particular, I am interested in the contrast of light and shade, dark and light.
 Strong defined colours are my favourites, and in general I avoid muted colours.
 I also find fascination in patterns and mechanical structures, and have done paintings of motor bikes, steam engines and the like.
 Flowers, still life, portraits, dogs, and occasionally also other animals, have been subjects for my paintings.